ymich9963/mix2mono/README.md

 ```
 mix2mono <audio file>
 ```
 With optionally adding a `--info` flag for some more info about the audio file.
-Currently the tool only outputs .wav files.
-Preserving the input file type is in mind for a future release.

 The `--help` option is listed below,
 ```